-Part way out the contactor will relatch in a detent position.
-To remove the contactor, press down and at the same time pull the contactor forward.
-Lower the contactor to the floor and roll out of the way.
-The contactor weighs approximately 125 lbs.
-(57 kilograms).
+Part way out the contactor will reach a balanced position.
+Lower the contactor to the floor and slide it out of the way.
+The contactor weighs approximately 160 lbs.
+(73 kilograms).
 If a contactor is installed in an upper compartment, an industrial lift with a platform is necessary.